 we are lovers of fine food

 Yes, we’re farmers, but first and foremost we are lovers of healthy, nutritious food.
 Our goal is to change the way people know food by providing the highest quality of produce that’s local and organically grown.

-We started our aquaponics farm in early 2018 out of a love of food and healthy living.
+We started our indoor vertical farm in early 2018 out of a love of food and healthy living.
 We recognize the importance of eating organically grown produce that is non-GMO and pesticide free, so we imagined back40growers as a state-of-the-art indoor controlled environment farm centrally located near our home in Burlington, Ontario.

 From farm to table, all year long

 Our dream is now a reality.
-We grow consistently flavourful vegetables, micro greens, herbs, berries and specialty items that are fresh-picked daily.
+We grow consistently flavourful, micro greens, herbs and specialty items that are fresh-picked daily.
 Our produce is just as bright and crisp in February as it is in June.

 support local farmers,